 The Child Life Process

 What is does a child life specialist do?

 Encourages optimum development of children facing a broad range of challenging experiences, especially related to healthcare and hospitalization.

-Provides information, support and guidance to parents, siblings, and other family members
+Provides information, support, guidance, and coaching to parents, siblings, and other family members